MzOutland/3d-makerspace-site/Readme.md

 Install Visual Studio Code to your computer.
 The link to download Visual Studio Code is: https://code.visualstudio.com/download.
 Choose the version of Visual Studio Code for the Operating System installed on your PC or MAC.

 Add the Live Server extension in Visual Studio Code.
 This extension will allow the user to view the web pages locally.
 To install the Live Server extension, click on the "extension" icon, search for Live Server.
 Follow the installation instructions to install the extension.

-Node.js will provide more features in the command line.

 Use the fetch API to get images.